bridge

 Margarita está muy pálida.

-Medical Spanish for healthcare providers: dialogue 39
+Medical Spanish for healthcare providers: dialogue 39 (Margarita is very pallid.)

 Papá: Doctora, mi hija está muy pálida.
 Se cansa con poco esfuerzo.
 Casi no quiere caminar porque dice que le duelen los huesos, y cuando se golpea, le salen morados con mucha facilidad.

-(Doctor, my daughter is very pallid.
+(Doctor, my daughter is very pale.
 She becomes tired with little effort.
 She hardly wants to walk because she says that the bones hurt her, and when she bumps herself, bruises appear easily.)
 Note: Literally, it says, "with much ease."

 Doctora: Entiendo. ¿Ha notado alguna otra cosa inusual?